Warranty Plan Terms

 - You must activate your Warranty Plan by following the instructions in your activation email or online account within 30 days of the date of purchase, including confirming your vehicle details and starting mileage and providing any evidence we reasonably request (such as a clear dashboard image).
 Until you complete activation, we may treat the plan as not in force, refuse or limit repair requests, and if activation is not completed within 30 days we may suspend or cancel your Warranty Plan and decline cover at our reasonable discretion.

 - You may cancel your Warranty Plan within the 14-day cooling-off period from the purchase date, provided no repair requests have been approved or paid.
 If you are eligible, a full refund will be issued.
-After this period, cancellation is not a right and is considered at our discretion.
+Nothing in these terms affects your statutory rights.
+After the 14-day cooling-off period, you do not have an automatic right to cancel this plan and we do not normally accept cancellation requests after this period.
+However, we may, at our sole discretion, agree to cancel a plan in exceptional circumstances.
 We may only consider a mid-term cancellation where no repair requests have been submitted, authorised, approved or paid, and there are no pending investigations, diagnostics, authorisations, or agreed repairs.
 If we agree to cancel, any refund (if any) will be calculated pro rata based on the remaining full months of cover and may be subject to fees, deductions and administration costs.
 If fees and deductions equal or exceed the refundable balance, no refund will be due.
 Refunds are paid to the original payment method (or via your finance provider’s process, where applicable).

 - If you pay for your Warranty Plan through one of our approved finance providers (Payment Assist or Bumper), your finance agreement is separate from this Warranty Plan.
 If you miss payments, your finance provider may charge fees, report missed payments or take legal or recovery action.
 Missing finance payments does not, by itself, cancel your Warranty Plan or entitle you to a refund.
 Your cover will continue in line with these Warranty Terms unless we confirm in writing that it will be suspended or cancelled.
 You are responsible for keeping your finance repayments up to date and, if you have difficulty making payments, you must contact your finance provider to discuss your options.
 We are not a party to, and cannot change, the terms of your finance agreement.